amirza91/Todolist/README.md

 # Todolist
-A program where it adds reminders to your to do list, deletes and shows all
+An application where it adds reminders to your to do list, deletes and shows all